ray-project/ray/doc/source/tune/api_docs/grid_random.rst

 Overview
 --------

-Tune has a native interface for specifying a grid or random search.
+Tune has a native interface for specifying a grid search or random search.
 You can specify the search space via ``tune.run(config=...)``.

-You can use ``tune.grid_search`` primitive to specify an axis of a grid search.
+Thereby, you can either use the ``tune.grid_search`` primitive to specify an axis of a grid search...

 .. code-block:: python